Yufonyuy/Phishing-scam-detector-using-machine-learning/README.md

 2. Spam: `FREE airtime for all users this weekend.
 Text YES to 8080 for promo details.`
 3. Smishing: `Orange Money account blocked.
 Verify immediately: https://om-secure-login.com`

-## Important note

-The included dataset is intentionally small so the project can run immediately.
-For a real competition submission, train and validate on a larger verified dataset such as the dataset referenced in the project brief, then test with local Cameroon English/French examples.

 ## Professional demo workflow